SoPoCoder/spfx-wp-slicklist/README.md

 10. Configure the webpart by choosing at least one list to display
 11. Optionally modify the default number of columns displayed for mobile, tablet and destop seperately for each table.
 12. Optionally group and order the second table.
 Fields you choose to group and order by will not show in the modal window display to avoid redundancy.
+13. Optionally hide the second table.
+Lookup data will continue to show in the modal window for Table 1 items.

 ![Configure the Slicklist webpart](./assets/slicklist-demo.gif)